MMarco94/linux-guides/immutable-os/syncthing.md

 ## How to add a folder
 Adding folders after the container has been created it's pretty straight forward:
-1. Locate the `systemd` service definition inside `~/.config/systemd/user/`.
-In should be called `container-syncthing.service`
+1. Locate the `systemd` service definition inside `~/.config/containers/systemd/`.
+In should be called `syncthing.container`
-2. Using your favorite text editor, open the file and add another volume argument on the `ExecStart` command.
-For example, add the argument `-v ~/Documents/share3:/data3:Z` to share the folder `share3` inside `Documents`.
+2. Using your favorite text editor, open the file and add another `Volume=` parameter.
+For example, add the argument `Volume=%h/Documents/share3:/var/syncthing/share3:Z` to share the folder `share3` inside `Documents`.
-   If you need to add a new line, please remember to add a trailing `\`, otherwise the command will not be recognised correctly
 3. Reload the `systemd` configuration using the command `systemctl --user daemon-reload`
 4. Restart Syncthing with `systemctl --user restart container-syncthing.service`
 5. On the Syncthing's web interface (`http://localhost:8384/`), add the folders.
-Using the same example as above, the folder to share is called `/data3` inside the container
+Using the same example as above, the folder to share is called `/var/syncthing/share3` inside the container

 # TODO

-This guide is not complete yet.

-## Missing steps
 - How to uninstall everything

-## To improve
-- How to create the container so the internal process doesn't need to run as root